openflighthpc/flight-control/README.md

 Please note that if you change a project's `filter_level` and/or `project_tag` and generate new cost logs for a prior date, this will overwrite the data using the current filter level/ project tag.

-##### Instance type tags
+##### Type and compute group tags

-This application includes in its breakdown details of instances specifically used as compute nodes.
-For this to be measured accurately, the appropriate instances should have a tag added with the key `type` and the value `compute`.
+For `compute` costs to be measured accurately, the appropriate instances and disks should have a tag added with the key `type` and the value `compute`.
 Again, these should be added at the point of creation.
 If compute groups are also being used, these should be added using the tag `compute_group`, with a value of the group name.

-Similarly, core infrastructure can be identified using a tag with the key `type` and the value `core`.
+Similarly, core infrastructure must be identified using a tag with the key `type` and the value `core`.

 ##### Admin